Scentia-AIM/exp-cloud-interface-design/README.md

 # exp-cloud-interface-design
-A placeholder interface for the new ABS student portal
+A placeholder interface for the new ABS student portal, version 1 which has been replaced by demo found in Figma.